Delaram-M/coffee-vending-machine-sales-report/README.md

 **4. What days of week have the highest and lowest sales?**

 Tuesday (with ~18.6k sales) and Monday (with ~17.9k sales), the days in the beginning of the work week have the highest overall sales.
-Sunday (~13.9k sales and ~15.2k sales) have the lowest overall sales.
+Sunday (with ~13.9k sales) and Saturday (with ~15.2k sales), the weekend days have the lowest overall sales.